maybe-raymond/ASCII-API/Readme.md

 Don't be alarmed !
 The FastAPI docs output for API request show all the non printable characters such as `\n` (newline) and so our image will not show propery as text for testing but the text image is fine.

 Now that's our ASCII art API!'

+## Futher Reading
+You can esaily extend this project by making a frontend in javavscript that takes advantage fo the API.
+Another possible route is to looking into libraries like [pyfiglet](https://pypi.org/project/pyfiglet/0.7/) that convert text to ASCII art.